 Nevrra's eye closed again and she sank into the seat.
-Qrreia wasn't sure what she was seeing.
-To her, Nevrra was the hardened fighter she met in Nakril.
-She was the person who cut Qrreia down and was ready to end her without a moment's hesitation.
+Crreia wasn't sure what she was seeing.
+To her, Nevrra was the hardened fighter she met on Nakril.
+She was the person who cut Crreia down and was ready to end her without a moment's hesitation.
 She was the person who only showed mercy when she had what she needed-and even then, only because Surrha pleaded for it.

-With some guilt, Qrreia acknowledged that she barely even thought of Nevrra as part of the vah.
+With some guilt, Crreia acknowledged that she barely even thought of Nevrra as part of the vah.
 She was more akin to a terrifying specter haunting the ship; a presence rarely seen, but often felt.
-Larrin, Durrnok, and the others had told her of the Nevrra they once knew, but in two years, Qrreia saw nothing to change that impression.
+Larrin and Durrnok had told her of the Nevrra they once knew, but in two years, Crreia saw nothing to change that impression.

 Suddenly, she understood a little of how they felt.
 The person across from her seemed so far from that grim specter.
-Slumped on the seat, she looked just as lost as Qrreia felt throughout her life.
+Slumped on the seat, she looked just as lost as Crreia felt throughout her life.
 It was like seeing a zhirril, a "star flower," bloom during high-sun.
 Or, perhaps, seeing one wilt during the night.

 Then, slowly, the Errant Blade sat up straight in the chair.
 She crossed one leg over the other and her arms draped over the chair's.

 Her eyes stayed close.
 "There are things in my life that I regret."
 Nevrra's voice was quiet, but gravel bit into the words.
 "They are not few, either.
 Most are small, but some are significant."

 "True for anyone, right?"
-Qrreia ventured.
+Crreia ventured.
 Her tail curled around her hip and draped down next to her leg, but she resisted pulling herself inward.

-There was a soft rumble at the back of Nevrra's throat, but Qrreia couldn't decide what it meant.
+There was a soft rumble at the back of Nevrra's throat, but Crreia couldn't decide what it meant.
 "Many I can rationalize, but for some of those, it is hard.
-I can justify destroying the facility in Nakril to myself, despite knowing why I really agreed to."
+I can justify destroying the facility on Nakril to myself, despite knowing why I really agreed to.
+What they were doing was terrible, and our ship was damaged.
+It would take time to repair.
+They sent you after us, and likely would have attacked us while we were vulnerable.
+You gave us a way in and the element of surprise, turning the odds to our favor."